nop33/si/src/content/blog/setting-expectations-for-extreme-risk-mitigation-through-policy-change/index.md

 While the short-term strategies are common practice, acting for future generations also entails an additional, longer-term strategy: changing processes.
 In the **long-term**, actors need to work on improving how current institutions incorporate and solve problems that primarily affect future generations through the following:

 5. *Build capacity within policy networks.* Actors who care about mitigating global catastrophes need to establish themselves within policy networks to build long-term capacity.
-Long-term capacity includes fostering moral reflection to integrate future generations in the value systems of policy actors; increasing awareness of the possibility of global catastrophes; and equipping policy actors with tools and knowledge to understand the future and extreme risks.
+Long-term capacity includes fostering moral reflection to integrate future generations in the value systems of policy actors; increasing awareness of the possibility of global catastrophes; and equipping policy actors with tools and knowledge to understand the future and global catastrophic risks.
 6. *Reform institutions to account for future generations.* Institutional structures, such as voting systems, election cycles, or parliament structure encode lasting processes on how societies decide to govern themselves.
 A key area of development is to reform selected structures to better represent future generations.
 Examples include the creation of an [Ombudsperson for future generations](https://www.un.org/en/chronicle/article/ombudspersons-future-generations-bringing-intergenerational-justice-heart-policymaking) or [demeny voting](https://global.oup.com/academic/product/institutions-for-future-generations-9780198746959?cc=ch&lang=en&).
 Such reforms could reduce the mismatch between current policy agendas and the importance of policy problems that affect future generations.

 Last but not least, the above recommendations also imply a set of actions that policy actors who care about the long-term future should **avoid** taking.
 The following is a non-exhaustive list: